kubernetes-sigs/kustomize/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 We cannot figure out or fix the issue if we don't know how to reproduce.
 Please provide a minimum set of files that can reproduce the issue.
-You can paste the file contents here or provide a link to them.
+You can paste the file contents here or provide a link to a tarball or git repo.

 Example: